danludwig/eventsourced.net/README.md

 This app uses the  [EventStore database](https://geteventstore.com/), which when not run as an administrator (or started up from another program running as administrator) will likely encounter an error while trying to start its HTTP server at  [http://localhost:2113](http://localhost:2113).
 After running the following command once as administrator, you should be able to start EventStore normally without experiencing this error:

-    # Feel free to replace the user if you want to and you know what you're doing.
+    # Feel free to change the user if you want to and you know what you're doing.
     netsh http add urlacl url=http://localhost:2113/ user=everyone

 If you ever want to undo the above command, run this (also once as administrator):